Mamidi Harikrishna

 Mamidi Harikrishna is an Indian Telugu poet, illustrator, translator, documentary filmmaker, movie critic and Historian on Telangana state history and Films.
 He is currently the director of Language and Culture department of the Telangana government.

 Birth, early life

-Harikrishna was born in Shayampet of Warangal district.
+Harikrishna was born to Dr. Sudarshan and Smt.
+Swarajyam in Shayampet of Warangal district.
 He did his schooling up to class X in his village.
 His intermediate education and degree were completed from Lalbahadur College in Warangal and his post-graduation MA in psychology from Osmania University.
 He further completed his MEd from Kakatiya University.
-Have done Ph.D. research on 'Folklore elements in Telugu Cinema a study', and received doctorate from Telugu University on 16 July 2022.
+He did Ph.D. research on 'Folklore elements in Telugu Cinema a study', and received doctorate from Telugu University on 16 July 2022.

 Poetry

 Harikrishna has published three of his own poetry compilations and as a director of the Culture Department, published 50 above books of various writers and poets.
 He is credited with introducing "Fusion Shayaree" into Telugu poetry in 2014.